 Local NGOs and producer groups: The many local and regional conservation NGOs and agricultural producer groups active in the region work directly with local landowners, land managers and communities.
 These groups undertake a wide range of activities including raising environmental awareness, coordinating action on, for example, soil health or biosecurity, conducting monitoring activities and implementing species or site protection actions.

 Community groups: The community plays an important role in natural resource management planning and action in the NAR.
 Many people play an active role in management, monitoring and rehabilitation activities through their involvement in local Coastcare and Landcare groups or recreational user groups.

 Individuals: The land and waters of the region provide an array of livelihood and recreational opportunities for the community.
-Ensuring that enjoyment of these resources does not negatively impact on the environment is everyone’s responsibility.
+Ensuring that enjoyment of these resources contributes to conserving our soil, water and biodiversity and does not negatively impact on the environment is everyone’s responsibility

 Land uses in the Northern Agricultural Region include agriculture, biodiversity conservation, mining, human settlements and associated infrastructure and tourism.
 The long coastline and many offshore islands support lots of coastal and marine biodiversity, a variety of recreational activities and a very productive fishing industry.
 Threatening processes include unsustainable land uses, habitat loss, climate change and the impacts of feral animals and invasive weeds.
 The responsibility for sustainable natural resource management in our region lies with many different stakeholders from individuals to industries, and we all need to work together to achieve the best long-term outcomes for our local communities and biodiversity – infographic by Rachel Weaver, Studio8T4.